Skip to content

 • Depending on your income

-Basic parental allowance is between 300 and 1,800 euros per month and ElterngeldPlus between 150 and 900 euros per month.
+Basic parental allowance between €300 and €1,800 per month and parental allowance plus between €150 and €900 per month.
 If you have more than one child, you can receive supplements, for example, for twins or older siblings.

 Amount of basic parental allowance

-• A maximum of 2,770 euros is considered as net income before birth.
-That means, if you earned more, it will not be considered.
+• A maximum of €2,770 is credited as net income before the birth.

 More parental allowance for low-income earners